CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#fd_renumber.from" name="fd_renumber.from"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>from</strong></code>

-    The file descriptor that needs to be renumbered.
+    The file descriptor to renumber.

 - <a href="#fd_renumber.to" name="fd_renumber.to"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>to</strong></code>

-    The file descriptor that needs to be overwritten.
+    The file descriptor to overwrite.

 ### <a href="#fd_seek" name="fd_seek"></a>`__wasi_fd_seek()`

-Moves the offset of the file descriptor.
+Move the offset of a file descriptor.

 Note: This is similar to `lseek` in POSIX.